How I Use chmod to Stop AI Agents from Cheating on My Tests

 : The date the job was postedlink

-: The link to the job postdescription
+: A link to the job postdescription

 import sqlite3